A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Deep Hashing Network\cite{zhu2016deep}} has similarity loss function with DPSH.
-Differ to DPSH, DHN sees quantization loss as Bayesian prior and propose a bimodal Laplacian prior for the output $\bm{h}_i$, i.e.,
+\emph{Deep Hashing Network} (DHN) \cite{zhu2016deep}.
+It has a {similar likelihood} loss function to DPSH. {Differently}, DHN {considers} the quantization loss as Bayesian prior and proposes a bimodal Laplacian prior for the output $\bm{h}_i$, i.e.,

-and this negative log likelihood (i.e. quantization loss)is
+and {the} negative log likelihood (i.e. quantization loss) is